matricci/plank-adp/README.md

+# Plank-adp
-## Scripts to match the color of plank with the background, to simulate the blur, but is lighweight.
+Script to match the color of the plank with the background.

+## How does it work?
+by cropping the image in the area that the dock will sit, and getting the average color, it roughly emulates some kind of a blur.
+It's not a real blur!

 ## DEPENDS
 	Python-pip